 The Committee establishes corporate performance measures and target goals annually.
-For Fiscal 2020, as for Fiscal 2019, the designated corporate performance measures and target goals were designed to drive profitable growth and achieve strategic objectives.
-The Committee chose to keep the same measures used for the Fiscal 2019 plan, consisting of non-GAAP revenue and non-GAAP operating income, as the two measures for the Fiscal 2020 plan.
+For Fiscal 2021, the designated corporate performance measures and target goals were designed to drive profitable growth and achieve strategic objectives.
+The Committee chose to keep the same performance measures used for the Fiscal 2020 plan, consisting of non-GAAP revenue and non-GAAP operating income, as the two performance measures for the Fiscal 2021 plan.
+These measures were selected for the incentive program as key elements of our long-term financial framework.
 The targets for the IBP were intended to be "stretch" goals that could not be easily achieved.